beamable/UnrealSDK/Docs/docs/user-reference/microservices/microservices.md

 	- For code-reuse in the Microservice, write non-`Callable` static functions and call them inside the `Callable` body.
 - Must be an instance methods (no `static` keyword).
 	- Currently, every request is handled by a unique instance of the Microservice class.
-	- This also means that it is highly discouraged to put member fields in the the instance itself.
+	- This also means that it is highly discouraged to put member fields in the the instance itself
-- If you are using [Federations](../concepts/federation.md), you should be aware that each federation introduces certain reserved routes that you are then NOT allowed to use.
+- If you are using [Federations](../federation/federation.md), you should be aware that each federation introduces certain reserved routes that you are then NOT allowed to use.

 Keep in mind that only a few things actually affect the shape of any particular `Callable`'s generated client code.
 This means that different signatures can effectively represent the same endpoint.